eledir/rpi-scratch-control-led/en/step_1.md

 	![set pin 17](images/set_pin_17.png)

 - You can click this block to switch on the LED, or use a different **Event** block, as shown below.
+Pressing the up arrow on your keyboard will turn on the LED.

 	![led_on](images/led_on.png)

 - If you want to switch the LED off, you can use the same block and change `output high` to `output low` by clicking on the small black arrow.
+Pressing the down arrow on your keyboard will turn off the LED.

 	![led_off](images/led_off.png)